Hackdromeda/BugBrowser/README.md

 * Learn about BugCrowd through videos (Echo Spot and Echo Show only)
   * Try, *Alexa ask Bug Browser to introduce me to BugCrowd with a video*

+* Get Bug Browser to list all of the HTTP status codes
+  * Try, *Alexa ask Bug Browser to list HTTP status codes*

+* Get a flash briefing on cybersecurity and recent vulnerabilities
+  * Try, *Alexa ask Bug Browser to give me a flash briefing on hacks*

+* Learn about cybersecurity through video tutorials
+  * Try, *Alexa ask Bug Browser to play the lesson introduction video*
+  * Try, *Alexa ask Bug Browser to teach me Same-Origin Policy*
+  * Try, *Alexa ask Bug Browser to teach me about types of XSS*
+  * Try, *Alexa ask Bug Browser to teach me about directory traversal*
+  * Try, *Alexa ask Bug Browser to teach me about session fixation*
+  * Try, *Alexa ask Bug Browser to teach me about clickjacking*
+  * Try, *Alexa ask Bug Browser to teach me about remote file inclusion*
+  * Try, *Alexa ask Bug Browser to teach me about how multipart POSTs work*
+  * Try, *Alexa ask Bug Browser to teach me about null terminators*
+  * Try, *Alexa ask Bug Browser to teach me about unchecked redirects*
+  * Try, *Alexa ask Bug Browser to teach me about methods of storing passwords*
+  * Try, *Alexa ask Bug Browser to teach me about block cipher modes*
+  * Try, *Alexa ask Bug Browser to teach me about stream cipher key reuse*
+  * Try, *Alexa ask Bug Browser to teach me about ECB mode*

 ## Coming Soon:
 * Asking for program details by name so user can ask for details about the program without asking for the latest list of programs.
 * Video Queue (Awaiting SDK Support)